 Protean 3D allows you to open multiple files (.structure, .pdb, .pro, etc.) within a single document.
 This is particularly useful if you are working with PDB "split entry" structure files, in which one structure has been split between two or more files due to PDB format constraints.
 This functionality can also be used to overlay related structures in order to investigate their similarities and differences.
 All panels and views in Protean 3D support the viewing of multiple-structure documents.
-However, animation in the Models panel is disabled for these documents.
+This feature is not intended for use in investigating protein-protein docking.
+Animation in the Models panel is disabled for these documents.